1coderookie/KobraGoNeoInsights/docs/problems.md

 ## Holes And/Or Bulges In Layers
 These are mostly signs of under- / overextrusion and/or a clogged nozzle.

-If you observe a **regular pattern** like a vertical line where these gaps and bulges occurs, then it's the z-seam.
+If you observe a **regular pattern** like a vertical line where these **gaps and bulges** occur, then it's the z-seam.
 You could change the setting of your slicer for the z-seam to "random", but that'll lead to random artefacts all over the print.
 In that case you'll most likely also note these artefacts in other spots of your model where layers start or end.
 As you can't use Linear Advance with the stock firmware, there isn't that much you can do about this under- and overextrusion an the beginning and the end of a layer besides making sure that you [calibrated the e-steps](calibration.md#calibrating-e-steps) correctly.
+You might be able to tweak some settings in your slicer though and optimize it a bit.

-If you observe **holes in layers**, or even longer lines in layers where filament is missing, then it's most likely a (partial) clog you're dealing with.
+If you observe **holes in layers**, or even longer **lines in layers where filament is missing**, then it's most likely a (partial) clog you're dealing with.
 So I'd recommend to clean the nozzle by e.g. doing some cold pulls.
 If the problem gets a bit better but persists, I'd recommend to disassemble the hotend, clean everything, inspect and maintain it and reassemble it again.
 Also pay attention to the PTFE tube and make sure you reassembled the hotend correctly.
 Check out the chapter ["Printhead"](hardware/printhead.md) for more informations.

 ## Zits And Blobs
 If you're printing from an SD card and you notice zits and blobs all over the print in a regular pattern, then turn off the resume function.
 It makes the printer stop regularly for a tiny moment when saving to the card which results in those artefacts due to the leaking filament.
 Best would be to not print from the SD card and use an [extra host](printserver.md) running e.g. OctoPrint on.

 ## 'Rough' Look, Uneven And 'Bubbly' Surface
 This is mostly caused by moist filament.
 When the filament gets heated up in the hotend and gets extruded, the water 'boils' up and the damp releases which results in a pretty 'rough' look.
 Even tho PLA isn't *that* sensitive to moisture like e.g. Nylon, it still may be moist - even a fresh and sealed spool can be moist (due to the production procedure).
 It's actually kinda difficult for me to describe the look of the surface to give you an exact impression, so I'll keep my eyes open for a good picture I might use to illustrate it.
+You can check if the filament is (way) too moist by extruding with the nozzle up in the air.
+Watch the string of melted filament which comes out of the hotend, right at the nozzle.
+Does it seem to be 'bubbly'?
+Do those bubbles even pop?
+If so, then it's definitely too moist.

 The solution for this would be to dry your filament.
 You can either get yourself one of those (imho overpriced) filament dryers, put the spool in the oven in your kitchen (don't go over 50°C for PLA tho!) or use a food dehydrator.
 I personally don't use any of that - I just use the well-controlled solution we all already have: the heated bed!
 Just lay your spool flat onto the bed, cover it with e.g. a cardboard box or so and heat it up to about 45°C. Then let it sit for a few hours.
 When storing your filament, use e.g. some vaccum sealed bags and add dessicant.

+## Dark Pieces Of Melted Filament
+If you see dark (like honey or even brown or black) pieces of melted filament somewhere on your print, then this is a sign of a clogged or (most likely) even wrong assembled hotend.
+It's caused by filament which stays in the hotend somewhere, gets burned and when it comes out it's dark.
+Most of the time there is a little gap where the filament gets collected, like between the nozzle and the PTFE tube when not being cut or assembled properly.

+The solution here would be to do some cold pulls first to get as much filament out as possible, then disassemble the hotend and inspect it.
+Pay attention to the PTFE tube as well.
+When reassembling, make sure everything sits in place as it should and the tube is long enough to hit the nozzle (and at the Neo it also has to go up to the extruder gear as well).
+The tube needs to be cut perpendicular as well.
+If any gap occurs, the melted filament will stick there again and get burned and the problem will occur again.

 ## Layer Shifts And/Or Pushed Off Prints
 If you're experiencing layer shifts at either the x- or y-axis, control the position of the wheels and the belt tension.